 You might be surprised to learn that African safaris are rapidly becoming the ultimate bucket-list adventure.
 Besides once-in-a-lifetime adventure and unrivalled game-viewing experiences, Kenyan safaris offer travellers something perhaps even more important as they ponder their next bucket-list holiday:

-The chance to actually make a positive impact on wildlife conservation efforts and the wellbeing of local Maasai communities.
+The chance to actually make a positive impact on wildlife conservation efforts and the wellbeing of the local communities living alongside the wild animals.

 Where else do you have an opportunity to do good whilst having the time of your life?